How Much Does an Epoxy Garage Floor Cost?

 Factors in Calculating Epoxy Garage Floor Cost

-Several factors impact epoxy garage flooring cost.
+Several factors impact epoxy garage flooring costs.
 Prices can differ from the national average due to garage size, labor costs, application methods, materials, equipment, epoxy type, and preparation methods.

-Labor costs average between $1 and $7 per square foot.
-Prepping the area can take two professionals a day to complete and will cost approximately $500.
-Labor costs for epoxying a garage floor are high because it takes a day to prep, a day to coat the flooring, and another day to seal it.
+Labor costs average between $4 and $7 per square foot, or $50 to $150 per hour.
+Labor costs for epoxying a garage floor can account for as much as 65 percent of the project price because it takes a day to prep, a day to coat the flooring, and another day to seal it.

 Some application methods use a roller to apply the epoxy, and others require a squeegee, trowel, or sprayer.
-Talk to the concrete professional that will install the epoxy flooring to ask about application methods since some are more labor-intensive (and therefore more expensive) than others.
+It’s a good idea to talk to the concrete professional who will install the epoxy flooring to ask about application methods since some are more labor-intensive (and therefore more expensive) than others.

-The cost to epoxy a garage floor depends on the type of epoxy used.
+Garage floor epoxy costs depend on the type of epoxy used.
 Water-based epoxy is the least expensive option at $30 to $50 per gallon.
-Solvent-based epoxy is in the middle of the price range at about $45 per gallon.
+Solvent-based epoxy is in the middle of the price range at about $40 to $55 per gallon.
 Solid epoxy is the most expensive option and can range up to $150 per gallon.

 Before any flooring prep can begin, the garage will need to be emptied of its contents.
 This includes items on the floor and on shelving around the perimeter.
-You can save on costs by moving these items yourself.
+Homeowners can save on labor costs by moving these items themselves.

+A key part of painting a garage floor is prepping the surface.
 Most concrete flooring will need to be acid washed or etched before the application of epoxy.
 This gives the epoxy a texture to grip so it can adhere to the flooring surface.
-Prepping the floor costs around $54 for 3 gallons of product.
+Prepping the floor costs around $20 per gallon of product.
 The flooring will also need to be washed before etching to remove dirt, debris, and stains.
+For those who decide to hire a professional instead, the charge will likely fall between $1 and $5 per square foot to sandblast the floor.

 Additional Costs and Considerations